 This greenfield approach drives the transition from a hardware and software stack environment to a world of real-time, automated digital platforms.
 These platforms deliver a best of both worlds in which operators can launch new services in as little as 14 weeks while still going ahead with longer-term transformation projects.
 This means operators can take advantage of a modular, API-driven approach and select which service or “platform component” they need on an ad-hoc basis.
 This not only enables much faster service delivery; it also significantly reduces the cost attached to digital transformation.

-Perhaps most important of all, though, this open, best-of-breed, platform approach is the antithesis of big vendor lock-in.
+Perhaps most important of all, though, this open, best-of-breed, platform approach enables innovation.
 By embracing open technologies, and the use of open APIs, operators will be much better-placed to encourage partnerships, collaboration and technology-sharing opportunities.
 Ultimately, it is this open approach that will help create the innovation required in the telecoms industry.

 5G and the IoT — the opportunity and the distraction